djalbat/the-occam-user-manual/understanding-grammars.md

 Firstly, the increased depth and complexity of the parse tree.
 Arguably extraneous nodes such as the `multiplicativeTerm` and `additionalOperator` nodes are an inevitable consequence of the elaborate BNF, for example.
 Seconldly, the BNF itself is flawed.
-Note that the `multiplicativeTerm` rule references the `number` rule.
-This typical of such approaches to precedence.
-There must be some rule that occupies the bottom of the hierarchy, so to speak.
+Note that the `multiplicativeTerm` rule references the `number` rule, the reason being that there must be some rule at the foot of the hierarchy, so to speak.
-If we try to replace this with a reference to the term rule then we get a form of left recursion that cannot be dealt with.
+If we try to replace this with a reference to the `term` rule then we get a form of left recursion that cannot be eliminated.
 This is not a fault of the algorithm to eliminate left recusrion but a fault of the BNF itself.
-Thus is someone else wants to add additional rules to the `term` rule then they would be unable to do so.
+Thus is someone else wants to add additional rules to the `term` rule then they would be unable to do so independently.

 In order to tackle these problems a new way of treating precedence was devised.
-The BNF below shows all that is needed with this additional functionality to hand:
+The BNF below shows all that is needed with the solution to hand:

 ```
 expression ::= term... "." ;